 - By explicitly defining a list of topics

-When subscribing to multiple topics, the Pulsar client will automatically make a call to the Pulsar API to discover the topics that match the regex pattern/list and then subscribe to all of them.
-If any of the topics don't currently exist, the consumer will auto-subscribe to them once the topics are created.
+When subscribing to multiple topics, the Pulsar client automatically makes a call to the Pulsar API to discover the topics that match the regex pattern/list, and then subscribe to all of them.
+If any of the topics do not exist, the consumer auto-subscribes to them once the topics are created.

-Here are some multi-topic subscription examples for Java:
+The following are multi-topic subscription examples for Java.

 import java.util.regex.Pattern; import org.apache.pulsar.client.api.Consumer; import org.apache.pulsar.client.api.PulsarClient; PulsarClient pulsarClient = // Instantiate Pulsar client object // Subscribe to all topics in a namespace Pattern allTopicsInNamespace = Pattern.compile("persistent://public/default/.*"); Consumer<byte> allTopicsConsumer = pulsarClient.newConsumer() .topicsPattern(allTopicsInNamespace) .subscriptionName("subscription-1") .subscribe(); // Subscribe to a subsets of topics in a namespace, based on regex Pattern someTopicsInNamespace = Pattern.compile("persistent://public/default/foo.*"); Consumer<byte> someTopicsConsumer = pulsarClient.newConsumer() .topicsPattern(someTopicsInNamespace) .subscriptionName("subscription-1") .subscribe();

-Normal topics can be served only by a single broker, which limits the topic's maximum throughput.
-Partitioned topics are a special type of topic that be handled by multiple brokers, which allows for much higher throughput.
+Normal topics are served only by a single broker, which limits the maximum throughput of the topic.
+Partitioned topics are a special type of topic that are handled by multiple brokers, thus allowing for higher throughput.

 The diagram below illustrates this:

-Here, the topic Topic1 has five partitions (P0 through P4) split across three brokers.
+The Topic1 topic has five partitions (P0 through P4) split across three brokers.
 Because there are more partitions than brokers, two brokers handle two partitions a piece, while the third handles only one (again, Pulsar handles this distribution of partitions automatically).

 Messages for this topic are broadcast to two consumers.
-The routing mode determines both which broker handles each partition, while the subscription mode determines which messages go to which consumers.
+The routing mode determines each message should be published to which partition, while the subscription mode determines which messages go to which consumers.

 Decisions about routing and subscription modes can be made separately in most cases.
 In general, throughput concerns should guide partitioning/routing decisions while subscription decisions should be guided by application semantics.